userfirst-dev/userfirst.dev/docs/full_guidelines.md

 1. **Ethical Monetization Models**
    - Offer clear, transparent payment options (e.g., free plan with optional premium features, one-time purchases, or subscriptions).
    - If using ads, favor contextual ads rather than personalized ads that require tracking user data.
-   - If personalized ads are used, give users a clear choice to opt-in or out.
+   - If personalized ads are used, give users a clear choice to opt-in or opt-out.
+      - opt-it is always better for users.

 2. **Advertising Transparency**
    - Clearly differentiate between app or website content and advertisements.